codecop/babystepstimer/Java/src/main/java/net/davidtanzer/babysteps/readme.txt

   Potential resource leak: 'clip' may not be closed The declared exception InterruptedException is not actually thrown by the method show() The method getTime() of type SystemTimer should be tagged with @Override since it actually overrides a superinterface method
-  TODO need to update analysis options
+* IDEA: TODO need to update analysis options to flag that
+* Tests fail always due blinking on x86 laptop.

+Refactor to instance ()
+* to separate dependencies I need a IoC mechanism, e.g. constructor "injection".
+* maybe first change should be to remove all statics.
+This should simplify tests a bit and remove need to access inner states for cleanup